-Last season, Alleaume made three role debuts at the Sydney Opera house: Micaëla, Leïla in The Pearl Fishers and Alexandra Mason in The Eighth Wonder.
+Last season, Alleaume made her debut at the Bregenz Festival as Gilda in Rigoletto, in addition to performances as Sophie in Werther and Gilda with Opera Australia.
+Engagements from the 2017/18 season included returns to Australia as Valencienne in The Merry Widow, Micaëla in Carmen, Fiorilla in Il Turco in Italia and Violetta.
+She also covered the role of Gilda in Rigoletto.
+In the 2016/17 season, Alleaume made three role debuts at the Sydney Opera house: Micaëla, Leïla in The Pearl Fishers and Alexandra Mason in The Eighth Wonder.
 Other principal artist roles to date have included Gretel in Hansel and Gretel in 2011, Pamina in The Magic Flute in 2012 and Rosina in The Barber of Seville in 2013 for Opera Australia’s Schools Tours.
 After covering the role of Pamina for Opera Australia’s mainstage Sydney Summer Season in 2014, Stacey completed the company’s ten-week tour of The Magic Flute.
 In 2015, Alleaume was a vocal fellow and recipient of the Irene Cummings and Theodore Hostetler Full Scholarship at The Music Academy of the West in Santa Barbara, California, under the direction of legendary mezzo-soprano Marilyn Horne.

 After receiving a Bachelor of Music in Music Performance from The University of Melbourne, Stacey Alleaume joined the Performance Program at The Opera Studio Melbourne in 2010.
 Since then, the soprano’s artistic development has been supported by numerous awards and accolades.
 In 2011, Alleaume received grants from the PPCA Performers’ Trust Foundation and Opus 50 Charitable Trust.
 She was awarded the Dame Nellie Melba Opera Trust Scholarship in 2010 and was honored again in 2012 with the Melba Opera Trust’s Amelia Joscelyne Reserve Scholarship and the Ruskin Family Opera Award.